Skip (container): Uses

 Skips are commonly used to hold open-topped loads of construction and demolition waste, garden waste or other waste and litter types.
 The construction debris may originate from a building, renovation, or demolition site; building supplies can be delivered to a site in a skip that is later used to remove waste.
 Skips are also used for various cleaning-out jobs that need much material to be taken away, and at factories producing large quantities of scrap metal.
 The material in the skip may be taken to a landfill, recycled or recovered/disposed of in some other way.
 There are wide range of uses of skip bins including construction building, home renovations, handyman maintenance or repair projects, garden or green clean up.

 Skip hire companies typically print 'level fill' on the sides of skips to instruct users that the contents should not fill or have contents showing above the height of the sides of the skip.
-This is in part for safety so that contents do not fall out posing a risk to passers-by, and is also aimed at maximising revenue for the skip hire company.
-Many tradesmen and builders will make use of what are termed 'greedy boards', old doors and other scrap sheet based material, to artificially heighten the sides of the skip and thus get more value for money for tradesmen or builders.
-If they do that, the skip bin hire provider will charge them an extra fee as the skip will be overloaded.
+This is a safety requirement, enforced by the DVSA, to ensure that the skip is safe for transportation.
+If the content overtops the skip, it may slip off during transport and become dangerous.
+Many tradesmen and builders will make use of what are termed 'greedy boards', old doors and other scrap sheet based material, to artificially heighten the sides of the skip and thus get more value for money out of their skip hire.
+If they do that, the skip bin hire provider will charge them an extra fee as the skip will be classed as overloaded.